prajunbudathoki/classification_algorithms_visualization/README.md

 # classification_algorithms_visualization
-This is the repo contains the visualization for the classification algorithms with the proper demo code
+This is repo contains the visualization for the classification algorithms with the code demo.